-- you get, or are named on, a valid NHS tax credit exemption certificate - you have a low income this means you can get help with travel costs as part of the NHS Low Income Scheme (pages 146 to 147).
+- you get, or are named on, a valid NHS tax credit exemption certificate - you have a low income this means you can get help with travel costs as part of the NHS Low Income Scheme.

 You can usually get your refund at the hospital from the cashier's office.
 In some cases, you may be able to get an advance payment to help you attend your appointment.
 You should check before you travel.